uncw-library/vivo-docker2/README.md

  If you get an error indicating that the database was not found, this could be due to a bug where the vivo instance is not waiting on the mariadb instance to initialize.
 IF you have this error, try `docker-compose down; docker-compose up -d`.

+1. On first startup, log in with user: vivo_root@mydomain.edu password: rootPassword

 ## VIVO Development